PhucGiaNguyen99/Bite-Wise-Food-Ingredients-Smart-Tracker/README.md

   - Stores product name, ingredient list, calories, and scan timestamp.
   - Displays entries grouped by date using ListView and a custom adapter.
 - **Smart notifications** – Timely alerts when scanned products contain allergens or exceed nutrition targets.
+- **Smart allergen input with live suggestions** – Allows users to select allergens from real-time ingredient suggestions powered by the Open Food Facts API, reducing typos and ensuring consistent detection.
+In addition to text normalization and keyword matching, users now select allergens from live suggestions powered by the Open Food Facts ingredient database.
+This ensures accurate, typo-free entries and enhances detection reliability.
 - **Personalized dashboard** *(planned)* – Visual insights with charts and progress tracking.

+---

 ---